termissues/DuckuinoUSB/README.md

 ## What is a rubber ducky Arduino?

 It's a rubber ducky but on Arduino.
-You can call it the cheaper version of the original rubber ducky.
+You can call it the cheaper version of the original rubber ducky or Duckuino / BadUSB / Arduino ducky.